darwin-on-arm/darwin-sdk/README.md

  * autogen
  * libtool

-NOTE: package names may vary from one distro to the next
+NOTE:  Package names may vary from one distro to the next.

 To build and install this package on a debian/ubuntu/mint system run the following:

 ```
-dpkg-buildpackage -us -cu
+dpkg-buildpackage -us -uc
 sudo dpkg -i ../darwin-sdk*.deb
 ```